danivdwerf/minesweeper/README.md

 MacOS installation:
 <br />
-Download the game <a href="http://freetimedev.com/resources/projects/Minesweeper/Minesweeper.dmg">here</a>, open de dmg file and drag it in your desired folder.
+Download the game <a href="http://freetimedev.com/resources/projects/Minesweeper/Minesweeper.dmg">here</a>, open de dmg file and drag the Minesweeper app in your desired folder.
 If you can't open the game normally, right click and press open.